sylvain-faure/cromosim/doc/source/example_ftl.rst

 non-periodic case or in a periodic case which means that the individual :math:`N+1` is identified to the individual :math:`1`.

-We can also declined an inertial version of the Follow-the-Leader model (an order :math:`2` version) which can be seen as a one-dimensional version of the Social Force model with asymmetric forcing terms to account for the fact that pedestrians are influenced by their immediate neighbor in front of them.
+We can also consider an inertial version of the Follow-the-Leader model (an order :math:`2` version) which can be seen as a one-dimensional version of the Social Force model with asymmetric forcing terms to take into account that pedestrians are influenced by their immediate neighbor in front of them.